Evaluating storm water capture & reuse and the effectiveness of BMPs

 Getting the Right Look

 Then comes aesthetics.
 Most storm water BMPs look like exactly what they are engineered, sometimes odd-looking areas that make the layman wonder why someone would build something like that.
-As professionals, we can easily identify the different storm water BMPs just by looking at them – rain gardens, detention ponds, flow-through planters, etc. Many of them look awkward, whether when in operation during rain events or during dry days.
+As professionals, we can easily identify the different storm water best management practices just by looking at them – rain gardens, detention ponds, flow-through planters, etc. Many of them look awkward, whether when in operation during rain events or during dry days.
 As important as the actual function of the BMPs may be, it is important to factor in the need for aesthetically pleasing systems that are seamlessly integrated in the overall development design.

 As far as drawbacks when it comes to capture and reuse, the one main item to take into consideration is cost.
 Most of the systems that offer all the benefits reviewed above are proprietary and have limitations as far as implementation; however, the slightly higher initial cost does come with the added benefit of providing solutions for issues that are sometimes hard to overcome with the traditional methods of storm water mitigation.